v-cakoll/docs.it-it/docs/framework/unmanaged-api/alink/assemblyattributesgoherem.md

 I riferimenti a questo tipo indicano gli attributi personalizzati che non sono correlati alla sicurezza ma sono multiuso.

-Questi tipi sono contrassegnati come "interni" all'interno di .NET Framework e si trovano nel <xref:System.Runtime.CompilerServices> dello spazio dei nomi.
+These types are marked "internal" within the .NET Framework and are located in the <xref:System.Runtime.CompilerServices> namespace.

 ## <a name="requirements"></a>Requisiti